Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 Operator Framework is an open-source toolkit that provides the runtime environment and software development kit (SDK) for building and running Kubernetes applications, dubbed “Operators”, in an effective and easily scalable way.

-The SDK is a framework that allows developers to build and manipulate Operators without prior knowledge of the complexities of Kubernetes API.
-By providing libraries and tools, developers can use familiar languages to streamline the process.

 ### Background